smajda/todo_django/README.md

 * Routes to todo.views.add_item
 * Retrieve the info from the POST form, including the item's title, desc, due date and other fields.
 * Start date and Due date are set to end of day.
 (From 8/1/2017 to 8/1/2017, 23:59:59:999999)
 * The record is saved and reverse redirect to todo page.
+* Routes to todo.views.index
+* Retrive the appropriate records from Postgres and render HTML template todo.templates.todo.index.html